duartealexf/sql-ddl-to-json-schema/ROADMAP.md

 ## SQL dialects

-There are several SQL dialects that this project will cover, ordered:
+There are several SQL dialects that this project will cover, in this order:

 - MySQL 5.7
 - PostgreSQL